shaunyuan22/SODA/index.md

 ### Update
  - [20220726] Our [Homepage](https://shaunyuan22.github.io/SODA/) for SODA benchmark opens!
  - [20220726] Our paper of SODA dataset is submitted to [*arXiv*](https://arxiv.org).
- - [20220726] SODA Benchmark if officially available, please refer to the Download below.
+ - [20220726] SODA Benchmark is officially available, please refer to the Download below.
  - [20220726] [Codes](https://github.com/shaunyuan22/SODA) for training and evaluating of SODA-D and SODA-A dataset are released.
  - [20220726] Pretrained models are released, please see the Dataset Download part.